Top 28 Restaurants in Iceland

 The restaurant prides itself on its partnership with local farmers, ensuring the food is fresh, local, and of the highest quality.
 Some popular dishes include lamb chops, burgers, and rib-eye steaks, served in a way that balances Icelandic heritage with international influences.
 For larger groups, the sharing menu is a fun way for the entire table to sample the restaurant's best without succumbing to decision anxiety.

 There's plenty of high-quality meat on offer, but the Grill Market also offers fantastic seafood and vegetarian options.
-Add in an atmosphere that's both sophisticated yet laid back to go along with the delicious food, and it's little wonder that The Grill Market remains one of Reykjavik's most popular restaurants.
+Add in an atmosphere that's both sophisticated and laid back to go along with the delicious food, and it's little wonder that The Grill Market remains one of Reykjavik's most popular restaurants.
+It has over 2,300 Google reviews and an average rating of 4.6 out of 5 stars, so you won't want to miss out on a visit.

 The set menus at Dill, which are five or seven courses, are highly seasonal and change regularly, making each dinner an adventure.
 The minimalist and elegant setting complements the refined dishes, providing a sophisticated dining experience.

 If you want to experience Dill, we recommend booking well in advance as demand is high, and the restaurant is only open from Wednesdays to Saturdays.
-It will be well worth the wait, however, as Dill serves some of the finest dishes you're likely to find in Iceland.
+It has an average rating of 4.5 out of 5 stars from over 500 reviews, and it will be well worth the visit as Dill serves some of the finest dishes you're likely to find in Iceland.

 Iceland's South Coast is one of the country's most popular regions to visit, with iconic sights such as the black sand beach of Reynisfjara and the waterfalls of Skogafoss and Seljalandsfoss.
 Over the years, many great restaurants have emerged on the South Coast, becoming significant attractions on their own.

-- See our dedicated guide to the Best Restaurants on the South Coast
+- See our dedicated guide to the Top 6 Restaurants on the South Coast of Iceland

 Fjöruborðið is a homey seafood restaurant overlooking the ocean in the quaint seaside village of Stokkseyri.
 The restaurant is renowned for its lobster dishes, so much so that some people drive 50 minutes from the capital of Reykjavik to have a taste!